xregistry/spec/core/spec.md

 ---

+### Resource Only Serialization

+The `?resource` query parameter MAY be used on requests to indicate that the operation MUST NOT apply to the default Version attributes of any Resources processed by the request.
+When used on a read operation, the serialization of the Resource MUST NOT include the default Version attributes, including the `versionid` attribute.
+Additionally, filtering by default Version attributes MUST NOT yield successful results as they are excluded from processing.

+When used on a write operation, any default Version attributes present in the request MUST be silently ignored.
+In addition, the default Version's `modifiedat` value MUST NOT be changed, however the Resource's `epoch` value would.

+This feature is most useful when Resource level attributes need to be updated without touching the default Version - such as updating the `defaultversionid` attribute.

+This query parameter MAY be used at any level of the Registry's hierarchy and it MUST be applied to all Resources processed.

+Note that this query parameter does not impact the processing, or serialization, of the `version* or `defaultversion*` attributes of Resources as those are owned by the Resource.

+When a Resource has an `xref` value, the same processing rules apply, none of the target Resource's default Version's attributes would appear in the Serialization.

 ### Inlining

-The `inline` query parameter MAY be used on read requests to indicate how nested collections, or certain (potentially large) attributes, are to be exposed in the response message.
+The `?inline` query parameter MAY be used on read requests to indicate how nested collections, or certain (potentially large) attributes, are to be exposed in the response message.

-The `inline` query parameter on a `GET` request indicates that the response MUST include the contents of all specified inlinable attributes.
+The `?inline` query parameter on a `GET` request indicates that the response MUST include the contents of all specified inlinable attributes.
 Inlinable attributes include:
 - All [Registry Collection](#registry-collections) types - e.g. `GROUPs`,